-Organizations were offered a list of potential financial challenges and were asked to select up to three challenges that were most pressing for them.
-Figure XX shows that the three most commonly reported challenges were raising enough funds to cover the organization’s full costs (59%), securing sustainable sources of earned revenue (47%), and raising unrestricted revenue (41%).
-On the topic of unrestricted funds, about one-third (34%) of organizations shared that less than 20% of their total funding was unrestricted (Figure XX).
+When prompted to select the three most pressing financial challenges, organizations most commonly cited covering the trust cost of programs and maintaining flexible, sustainable revenue.
+Figure 23 shows that a majority pointed to raising enough funds to cover the organization’s full costs (59%), nearly half reported challenges with securing sustainable sources of earned revenue (47%), and about two in five struggled with raising unrestricted revenue (41%).
+Taken together, the landscape is one of structural underfunding layered with timing and reliability risks that strain cash flow.

+Consistent with those challenges, most organizations operated with limited flexible dollars.
+About one-third (34%) of organizations shared that less than 20% of their total funding was unrestricted (Figure 24).
 At the other end of the spectrum, just 12% of organizations had mostly unrestricted funding (80% or more unrestricted).

-24
+This distribution may help explain why so many organizations reported struggling to cover full costs and weather delays or cuts: a scarcity of unrestricted funds leaves little room to pay for core operations, invest in staff, or absorb shocks.

+Figure 24.
+Organization’s greatest financial challenges